|Nutrition Facts (per serving)|

 Serve and enjoy.

 - The exact amount of each ingredient you'll need will vary based on the size of your shot glasses.
 Don't worry so much about measuring this one out.
 Instead, visually divide your glass into thirds and pour accordingly straight from the bottles.

 - If you have a liqueur combo that is not layering well, try reversing the two liqueurs.
 The shot will look different, but the taste will be the same.

 The color combination found in the red, white, and blue shot can be created in a few different ways.
 By switching out the liquors and ensuring the lightest remain on top, you can get the same effect with different flavors.

 - Replacing the crème de cacao with peach schnapps is a popular variation, though its effectiveness will vary by brand.
 Low-proof options like Arrow Peach Schnapps will not float between the blue curaçao and grenadine, while DeKuyper Peachtree will layer up because it's twice the alcohol content.

 - In the Fourth of July shot, blue curaçao becomes the middle layer and vodka tops off the shot.

 - The Superman shot is very popular as well.
-Some versions don't include a white layer, opting for yellow instead to mimic Superman's suit.
-One very delicious and easy to source Superman shot combines banana and cherry liqueurs with UV Blue Vodka.
-Others top the drink with red absinthe, which can be difficult to find.
+Many versions don't include a white layer, opting for yellow instead to mimic Superman's suit.

 How Strong Is the Red, White, and Blue Shot?